justdoitqd/utrace/README.md

 An out-of-date tool for user space call flow tracing

 -----
 I want to introduce a new developed tool called "utrace"(linux + x86 version), which can be used for “User defined function calls TRACE”.
 It will benefit 5060 learning/debugging.
+It derives from ltrace.

 As a common demonstration, if you already have a binary "test" which includes recursive function call like following: